marcodluz/hotel-management/README.md

-# 🏨 Hotel Management Application
+# 🏨 Hotel Management System

 Hotel Management is a command-line tool for managing hotel and booking data with ease.
 This application simplifies the process of loading and handling data from JSON files.